EmmanueleVilla/SimpleServiceLocator/README.md

 # SimpleLocator
-Simple locator is a lightweight and fast [Service Locator](https://en.wikipedia.org/wiki/Service_locator_pattern) library for android that took inspiration from [Splat](https://github.com/reactiveui/splat) for Xamarin.
+SimpleLocator is a lightweight and fast [Service Locator](https://en.wikipedia.org/wiki/Service_locator_pattern) library for android that took inspiration from [Splat](https://github.com/reactiveui/splat) for Xamarin.

 #### Basic usage
 Create the interface